numtide/treefmt/docs/quick-start.md

 # Quick start

-To run `treefmt` in your project, please follow these steps:
+To run `treefmt` in your project, follow these steps:

 1. [Install] `treefmt`.
-2. Install any formatters you wish to use with `treefmt`.
+2. Ensure any formatters you wish to use are also installed e.g. `gofmt`
 3. Run `treefmt --init` to generate a basic configuration file `treefmt.toml`.
-4. Edit the configuration, adding formatters as desired.
-See [here] for more info on how to configure a formatter.
+4. Edit `treefmt.toml`, [configuring] formatters as desired.
-5. Run `treefmt` with the needed flags and options.
-You can check the supported options by executing `treefmt --help`.
+5. Run `treefmt` with the needed [flags & options].

-In the following sections we will guide you through installing and configuring `treefmt` in detail.
+[install]: install

-[install]: installation.md
+[configuring]: configure
-[here]: formatter-spec.md
+[flags & options]: usage